On the test I will update the firmware in BDCOM P3310C, firmware can be taken here:

 The file for the new firmware with the extension .bin, which you downloaded earlier, will be renamed to Switch.bin and placed on the tftp server.

-Delete the active firmware file on the device, since there is not enough space for downloading the second one:
+Let’s delete the active firmware file on the device, if there is not enough space to upload a new one:

 Now upload the new firmware to the device: